All Products

 Select source databases and tables and configure mapping rules

-• Conversion Rule for Table Name: This type of mapping rule allows you to use a regular expression to map the names of the destination tables to which you want to write data to the names of source tables.
+• Replace the prefix for the name of a source table with a string: You can use a regular expression to specify the names of the destination tables to which you want to write data synchronized from specific source tables.

-• Example 1: Synchronize data from the source tables whose names start with the prefix doc_ to the destination tables whose names start with the prefix pre_.改名
+• Example 1: Synchronize data from the source tables whose names start with the prefix doc_ to the destination tables whose names start with the prefix pre_.

 • Example 2: Synchronize data from multiple source tables to the same destination table.